 The facility has multiple cameras, both exterior and interior.
 Exterior cameras cover entry points into both front and back doors as well provide a street view.
 Designated parents and caregivers are provided with a key fob to access the main entrance.
 This key fob is also required to access a second door that leads into classrooms.
-Families will only have access to the area where their child's classroom is located.

 All classrooms are equipped with cameras for confidential viewing by management should a situation require review

 A state-approved emergency plan is in place.
 This includes shelter of children during an emergency, both at locations away from the facility as well as a shelter in place.
 Emergency evacuation training is practiced on a regular basis.